Home Web Development Next.js The React Framework Transforming Web Development

 API Routes

 Next.js includes a built-in API solution that allows developers to create backend endpoints within their applications.
-Files in the pages/api directory automatically becomes API routes, enabling full-stack development without separate backend services.
+Files in the The pages/api directory automatically becomes API routes, enabling full-stack development without separate backend services.

 This feature proves invaluable for handling form submissions, integrating with databases, or creating custom authentication logic.
 The seamless integration between frontend and backend code simplifies development and deployment processes.